 The Global Digital Asset Exchange (GDAX), one of the most famous Bitcoin and cryptocurrency trading exchanges in the world, launched by the Coinbase team in May of 2016, aimed at more advanced users and professional traders.

 What Is GDAX?

 Global Digital Asset Exchange, abbreviated to GDAX, is one of the world’s most popular places for the exchange of cryptocurrencies.
-It is run by the same company that owns GDAX is headquartered in San Francisco, Coinbase.
-GDAX is a regulated US-based exchange, insured and backed by some of the biggest investors in the industry like the New York Stock Exchange (NYSE), Andreessen Horowitz, and Union Square Ventures.
+It is run by the same company that owns Coinbase headquartered in San Francisco.
+As a regulated US-based exchange, GDAX is insured and backed by some of the biggest investors in the industry like the New York Stock Exchange (NYSE), Andreessen Horowitz, and Union Square Ventures.